 (7) Site Plan Expiration.
-A final site plan approved, either by the village council or administrative action shall only be valid for a period of one (1) year.
-For good cause shown, an applicant may apply for an extension of time prior to the expiration of the 1-year period for the initial phase and each subsequent phase.
+A final site plan approved, either by the village council or administrative action shall after eighteen (18) months unlessonly be valid for a building permit has been issued, or an extension has been requested period of one (1) year.
+For good cause shown, an applicant may apply for an extension of time prior to the expiration of the 1-year eighteen (18) month period for the initial phase and each subsequent phase.
 Such extension of time shall be granted administratively and shall not exceed six (6) months.
 A maximum of two (2) extensions may be granted.
 If a final plan has been allowed to expire without application for a building permit, commencement of construction or an extension the applicant will be required to submit a new site plan application.